 The Legat brothers were born into an artistic family – their father, Gustav was a dancer and Ballet Master.
 They studied at the Imperial Ballet School under their father, Pavel Gerdt, Christian Johansson and Lev Ivanov.
 While still a student, Sergei received his first major role at the age of 17 when he created the role of the Nutcracker Prince in Ivanov and Tchaikovsky’s ballet The Nutcracker in 1892.
 Nikolai graduated from the school in 1888 and Sergei graduated in 1894; both joined the Imperial Ballet and went onto become two of the greatest ballet dancers in the world.
 The Legat brothers became pioneers in the field of male technique, spreading the influence on male dancing by that of their teacher, Enrico Cecchetti.

-Nikolai and Sergei Legat became Premier Danseur ca. 1894 and 1903 respectively and created some of the most famous principal male roles in the Petipa/Ivanov repertoire – Nikolai created roles such as Zephyr in The Awakening of Flora and Béranger in Raymonda.
+Nikolai and Sergei Legat became Premier Danseur ca. 1894 and 1903 respectively and created some of the most famous principal male roles in the Petipa/Ivanov repertoire – Nikolai created roles such as the Nightingale in The Whims of the Butterfly, Olivier in Kalkabrino, Zephyrus in The Awakening of Flora, Mars in Bluebeard and Béranger in Raymonda.
 He often acted as an additional cavalier for the ageing Pavel Gerdt in roles such as Prince Désiré, Prince Siegfried and Solor and was Gerdt’s main successor in these lead male roles.
-Sergei created roles such as Mercury in The Awakening of Flora, Arthur in Bluebeard and Jean de Brienne in Raymonda.
+Sergei created roles such as Hermes in The Awakening of Flora, Arthur in Bluebeard and Jean de Brienne in Raymonda.
 Both brothers were the creators of some of the original, most famous classical male variations, with Nikolai creating the original variations of Prince Désiré and Solor.
 The Legat brothers also frequently partnered some of ballet’s greatest Prima Ballerinas including Pierina Legnani, Olga Preobrazhenskaya, Matilda Kschessinskaya and Anna Pavlova.

 By 1901, Nikolai had begun to show his abilities as a teacher, as he began assisting Christian Johansson’s classes at the Imperial Ballet School.
 He eventually succeeded Johansson as teacher after Johansson retired.
 In 1903, the Legat brothers were given the opportunity to show their abilities as choreographers when they choreographed their own version of The Fairy Doll.
+For the première, both brothers were meant to dance the roles of the two Pierrots.
+However, shortly before the performance, Nikolai injured his foot and was forced to withdraw.
+He was replaced by Mikhail Fokine, but his injury soon healed and he eventually made his début as the first Pierrot.
 Another talent that the Legat brothers possessed was one as caricaturists and they released a book of caricatures of their colleagues, teachers and themselves entitled The Russian Ballet in Caricatures.

 In 1903, Sergei entered a civil marriage to Marie Petipa, which his brother disapproved of, though Sergei held a geninue, but unrequited love for his new wife, who was eighteen years his senior.
 Nikolai’s personal life was slightly more unusual – he was married to the dancer, Olga Chumakova for ten years.
 When they divorced, he married her sister, Antonia, with whom he had a daughter, Maria, but two years later, the couple separated.
-Eventually, some years later, Nikolai met and fell in love with the dancer, Nadezhda Nicolayeva, who was half his age, and she became his new wife.
+Eventually, some years later, Nikolai met the dancer, Nadezhda (Nadine) Nicolayeva, who was half his age, and became his new wife.

 In 1905, after Petipa had been forced into retirement, the dancers of the Imperial Theatre went on strike against the director of that time, Col. Vladimir Telaykovsky, demanding higher salaries and the restoration of Petipa as Ballet Master.
 The Legat brothers were among those to participate in the strike, alongside the likes of Anna Pavlova and Mikhail Fokine.
 However, as a result of this strike, the Legat family and the ballet world were shaken by a sudden tragedy.
 Behind his great dancing talent, there was a side to Sergei that no one could control, caused by a heredity mental illness that ran in the family.
-The impact of the strike took its toll on his mental health, so much so that he became torn between loyalty to his colleagues and the authorities and in the end, he committed suicide.
+The impact of the strike took its toll on his mental health, so much so that he became torn between loyalty to his colleagues and the authorities and in the end, he committed suicide by slashing his throat with a razor.
 Sergei Legat died on the 1st November 1905, aged 30.
-He is buried in the Legat family grave in the Smolenskoe Lutheran Cemetery in St Petersburg.
-Nikolai gives a sad account in his memoirs of how he was the one to find his brother dead.
+He is buried in the Legat family grave in the Smolenskoe Lutheran Cemetery in Saint Petersburg.

 Nikolai Legat died on the 24th January 1937, aged 67.
 He was cremated and his ashes are buried with those of his wife and her family in the Kent and Sussex Cemetery in Royal Tunbridge Wells, Kent.